 Ferment at 60°F (16°C) for one week.
 Siphon into secondary at 50-55°F (10-13°C) onto chocolate extract and hold until fermentation is complete, then package and condition.

-To brew the Rogue Chocolate Stout clone, steep specialty malts in 150°F (65°C) water for 20 minutes.
-Strain, add 7.5 lb (3.4 kg) light malt extract sytup and proceed with one-hour boil, adding hops at specified intervals.
+Substitute the two-row malt for 7.5 lb (3.4 kg) of light malt extract syrup.
+Steep specialty malts in 150°F (65°C) water for 20 minutes.
+Strain, add the malt extract syrup and proceed with one-hour boil, adding hops at specified intervals.